As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 Well, two stories appear, of course, immediately.

-The United States of Throw the Bums Out, a story in the Wall Street Journal by Doug Schoen and Pat Cadell.
+One yesterday, one the day before, the United States of Throw the Bums Out, a story in the Wall Street Journal by Doug Schoen and Pat Caddell.

 And I think this has been sold to you again and again.

-I think it's being sold to you in order to confuse you into voting against whoever you think your incumbent is, but of course uh the general population is not is not that dumb.
+I think it's being sold to you in order to confuse you into voting against whoever you think your incumbent is.

 And of course, this is faulty, completely faulty logic.

-They write in the Wall Street Journal, this anti-incumbent anti-Washington mood is pushing voters to support Republicans and widening the enthusiasm gap between the two parties.
+They write in the Wall Street Journal: this anti-incumbent, anti-Washington mood is pushing voters to support Republicans and widening the enthusiasm gap between the two parties.

 Okay.